Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Axe Beak.md

 - monster/environment/hill
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Axe Beak"]
 ---
 # Axe Beak
 *Source: Monster Manual p.
-317, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden*
+317. Available in the SRD and the Basic Rules.*

 An axe beak is a tall flightless bird with strong legs and a heavy, wedge-shaped beak.
 It has a nasty disposition and tends to attack any unfamiliar creature that wanders too close.